hoytech/quadrable/README.md

 * `gc.markAllHeads()` will mark all the heads stored in the `quadrable_head` table.
 But if you have other roots stored you would like to preserve you can mark them with `gc.markTree()`.
 Both of these methods can be called inside a read-only transaction.
 * When you are done marking nodes, call `gc.sweep()`.
 This must be done inside a read-write transaction.
 All nodes that weren't found during the mark phase are deleted.

+## Alternate Implementations

+This repository contains the C++ implementation, which is the primary reference for the system and protocol.

+* There is also a [partial implementation in Solidity](https://github.com/hoytech/quadrable-solidity), although it may not be compatible with the latest versions of Quadrable.